 From: Abington, PA USA

-This Thanksgiving was an extraordinary one - we welcomed Zoi, our 9-year-old English Cocker Spaniel, to our home.
+This Thanksgiving was extraordinary because we welcomed Zoi, our 9-year-old English Cocker Spaniel, to our home.

-Whilst she is a gorgeous Cocker Spaniel, she does have some underlying issues.
+She is a gorgeous Cocker Spaniel but has some underlying issues.

-These include peeing inside when excited, wanting to eat table food and nearly rejecting dog food (mostly dry) at all costs, and not heeling during walks.
+She is a great dog but tends to do some 'bad' things.
+These include peeing inside when excited, wanting to eat table food, nearly rejecting dog food (mostly dry) at all costs, and not heeling during walks.

-While I know these things can be modified, I really want her to start listening.
+While I know these things can be modified, I want her to start listening.

 She knows how to sweeten me up, that's for sure.